rodvial/blog/_posts/2024-06-28-cybersecurity-good2know.md

 - Trust: Threat actors establish an emotional relationship with users that can be exploited over time.
 They use this relationship to develop trust and gain personal information.

 - Urgency: A threat actor persuades others to respond quickly and without questioning.

+## Security Domains
+Security domains are a way of categorizing and organizing different aspects of security within a system or organization.
+These domains help in understanding and managing security risks comprehensively.
+While the exact categorization may vary depending on the framework or methodology being used, some common security domains include:

+1. Physical Security: This domain focuses on protecting physical assets, such as buildings, hardware, and other tangible items, from unauthorized access, theft, damage, or destruction.
+Measures may include locks, fences, security guards, surveillance cameras, and access control systems.

+2. Network Security: Network security involves safeguarding the integrity, confidentiality, and availability of data and resources transmitted over networks.
+This domain includes measures such as firewalls, intrusion detection and prevention systems (IDPS), encryption, virtual private networks (VPNs), and secure configurations of network devices.

+3. Application Security: Application security focuses on securing software applications and the data they process.
+This includes identifying and mitigating vulnerabilities in code, implementing secure coding practices, conducting regular security testing (such as penetration testing and code reviews), and ensuring secure authentication and authorization mechanisms.

+4. Information Security: Information security encompasses the protection of sensitive information from unauthorized access, disclosure, alteration, or destruction.
+This domain involves implementing policies, procedures, and technologies to classify, handle, and safeguard data appropriately.
+Measures may include access controls, encryption, data loss prevention (DLP), and incident response plans.

+5. Operational Security (OPSEC): Operational security involves protecting critical information related to an organization’s operations, plans, and capabilities.
+This domain focuses on minimizing the risk of information disclosure that could be exploited by adversaries to compromise security.
+Measures may include limiting access to sensitive information on a need-to-know basis, controlling communication channels, and maintaining situational awareness.

+6. Personnel Security: Personnel security addresses the human element of security, ensuring that individuals with access to sensitive information or critical assets are trustworthy and adequately trained.
+This domain involves conducting background checks, providing security awareness training, enforcing security policies and procedures, and managing access privileges based on roles and responsibilities.

+7. Risk Management: Risk management involves identifying, assessing, and prioritizing security risks to the organization and implementing controls to mitigate or manage these risks effectively.
+This domain includes activities such as risk assessments, vulnerability management, security monitoring, and incident response planning.

+By categorizing security concerns into these domains, organizations can develop a holistic approach to security that addresses various threats and vulnerabilities across different areas of their operations.